100shuren/shuren-1/README.md

+# shuren.github.io
-# shuren.github.ioA line I wrote on my local computer
+A line I wrote on my local computer
 Line 2 I wrote on my local computer
+This is a line from RStudio